-Deloitte recently published a high-level report, covering Q1 2012, on what North America's top finance executives are thinking.
+Deloitte have published a high-level report, on what North America's top finance executives are thinking.
 This post takes a look at how CFOs can potentially overcome some of the growing challenges associated with new M&A activity during a sluggish economy.

-The report finds that the top priorities for North American CFOs in 2012 are:
+The report finds that the top priorities for North American CFOs are:

 1. Revenue growth/preservation in new markets